-Take some time to go through venues in your city and tour your top 5.
+Take some time to go through venues in your city and tour your top 5 venue choices.
 Make sure to ask if they have availability on your main date + backup dates.
 If you really love the look of a specific venue, tour it anyway.
 You may decide to change dates based on the venue alone.

 Questions to ask your wedding venue.

 So you’ve researched your venue, you’ve read the reviews, and scheduled your tour.
-You need to ask questions while your on the tour.
+You need to ask questions while you’re on the tour.
 The coordinator giving you the tour is going to be the most reliable source of information for the venue.
 I would highly recommend taking notes as well because you’ll be comparing multiple venues after the tours.
-These are the must ask questions for the venue coordinator.
+These are the must-ask questions for the venue coordinator.

 - Will I have the same person throughout the entire wedding process, or will there be one person helping me through the planning process and a different person running my wedding?